basedlsg/Orange-ID-Template/README.md

 ```
 I want to set up the Orange Auth Template for my project.
 Please:

-1. Create a PostgreSQL database for the application
+1. Help me set up a database connection (suggest options for free users)
 2. Start the application
 3. Help me understand how I can modify it to build [describe your game/app here]
 ```

-The AI agent can handle the setup process and guide you through customization, but you'll still need to manually create the database as that requires user interaction.
+The AI agent can guide you through the setup process and customization options.

 ## Building Your Application on this Template